Skip to main content

 Let's start by breaking down two essential elements in the world of project management: projects and tasks.
 Understanding these two will help as a starting point to clarify the differences between task management and project management software.

-A project is a unique endeavor, it's something you work on that has a clear beginning and end.
-Think of it like a journey.
-It's a step-by-step process with the aim of producing a specific outcome or product.
-Let's say you're designing a new website for a client.
-That's a project.
-It starts when you begin planning and ends when the site is live, and you've handed over the reins to the client.
+What is a project?
+In the project management world, a project is a unique endeavor.
+It's a step-by-step process with the aim of producing a specific outcome or product, such as designing a new website.
+It starts when you begin planning and ends when the site is live.

-Then, tasks are the small steps you need to take to complete your project.
+What are tasks?
+In the project management world, tasks are the small steps you need to take to complete your project.
 These are the pieces of work that you or your team need to do along the way.
-In our website design project, a task might be creating a mockup or writing the website copy.
+In a website design project, a task might be creating a mockup or writing the website copy.

 Project Management vs. Task Management